Student Services and Resources

 The First Year Team is here to help incoming first-year students make a successful transition to a new and exciting learning environment at the Faculty of Applied Science & Engineering.
 They provide students with the resources and tools they need to make informed decisions during their first year of studies.

-Engineering Health & Wellness Counsellor
+Engineering Wellness Counsellor & Coordinator

 undergrad.engineering.utoronto.ca/advising-and-wellness/health-wellness

+U of T Engineering students have access to a Wellness Counsellor & Coordinator available from Monday to Friday between September and May.
+This service is an extension to the Health & Wellness Centre.
+Students also have access to the Health & Wellness Centre which offers U of T students a range of physical and mental health services, wellness programs and information to support students achieve their personal and academic goals.
 They provide confidential, student-centred health care, including comprehensive medical care, travel education, immunization, counselling, and referrals.
-The multidisciplinary health team includes family physicians, registered nurses, dietitians, social workers, psychologists, psychiatrists, health promoters, support staff, lab technicians, and much more.
+The multidisciplinary health team includes family physicians, registered nurses, dietitians, social workers, psychologists, psychiatrists, health promoters, support staff, lab technicians, and more.

 Engineering's Learning Strategist